UltimateHackingKeyboard/firmware/README.md

     $ifInterrupted break
     <regular action>

+Regular secondary role with prevention of accidential key taps: (Activates the secondary role immediately, but activates the primary role only if the key has been pressed for at least a certain amount of time.
+This could be used to emulate the [Space Cadet Shift feature](https://beta.docs.qmk.fm/using-qmk/advanced-keycodes/feature_space_cadet).)

+    $holdLayer leftShift
+    $ifInterrupted break
+    $ifPlaytime 200 break
+    $tapKey S-9

 You can refer to layers of different keymaps via a set of `keymapLayer` commands.
 E.g.:

     $holdKeymapLayer QWR base